society-for-transcendent-thought/.github/profile/README.md

 Act in the spirit of generosity, curiosity, and shared human advancement.

+7. AI Generated Content is not allowed in the archives of this organization.

-Call for Contributors and Supporters
+### Call for Contributors and Supporters

 STTX invites researchers, educators, creators, technologists, archivists, and lifelong learners to join us in building the world’s most open and enduring body of human knowledge.